ovh/docs/pages/platform/ai/gi_02_concepts_data/guide.en-ie.md

 > [!primary]
 >
-> As long as your job or notebook is in the `FINALIZING` or `STOPPING` state, this means that the upload is still in progress.
+> For volume in `RW` or `RWD`: as long as your job or notebook is in the `FINALIZING` or `STOPPING` state, this means that the upload is still in progress.
 Once the state changes to `INTERRUPTED` or `STOPPED`, it means all the data was uploaded to your Object Storage.

 ### Volume caching and sharing